How Much Are You Paying For Your 401(k) Plan?

-Cost of retirement plans can very but you can expect anywhere between .3 to 2% if your account balance is less than $50,000.
-Some of you may even chose to move your retirement plan once you know the exact cost of your plan.
+The cost of retirement plans can vary but you can expect anywhere between .3 to 2% if your account balance is less than $50,000.
+Some of you may even choose to move your retirement plan once you know the exact cost of your plan.

-You should also note that employees of small company are probably paying more for their 401K account than the employees of larger company.
+You should also note that employees of small companies are probably paying more for their 401K account than the employees of a larger company.
 Larger employers have more leverage and usually have better and cheaper retirement plans.

-New companies or companies will lots of newly hired employees are also likely to have higher cost and this higher cost ends up divided among participants.
+New companies or companies will a lot of newly hired employees are also likely to have a higher cost and this higher cost ends up divided among participants.

 Before you go all nuts about the cost of your retirement plan, let me remind you that understanding the true costs of a 401(k) hasn’t been easy — even for employers but that is about to change.

-You should expect this in mail or on your desk very soon.
+You should expect this in the mail or on your desk very soon.

-You will receive a 20 page document will lots of information divided into 2 main sections.
+You will receive a 20-page document will a lot of information divided into 2 main sections.

-- Along with your investment options you will also get an explanation of administrative expenses and fee suchs as legal, record keeping and accounting.
+- Along with your investment options, you will also get an explanation of administrative expenses and fees such as legal, record keeping and accounting.

 - You will also get an explanation of what kind of fees and expenses can be deducted from your account.